Adding Web Pages

-The option Display syndicated content from an RSS feed allows for feeds from 3rd party or off-site RSS feeds.
+The option to Display syndicated content from an RSS feed allows for feeds from third-party or external RSS feeds.

 2. For This Page Will, select Display syndicated content from an RSS feed.

-3. Enter a title for the page in the field Page Name, then paste the feed URL into RSS Feed field under the WYSIWYG editor.
+3. Fill in the Page Name field, then paste the feed URL into the RSS Feed field, located below the WYSIWYG editor.

 Creating a Contact Form